anan-123/Software-programming-for-performance/Readme.md

 ● perf bench: run different kernel microbenchmarks Performance counters for Linux are a new kernel-based subsystem that provides a framework for all things performance analysis.
 It covers hardware level (CPU/PMU, Performance Monitoring Unit) features and software features (software counters, tracepoints) as well.

+# CACHE GRIND:
-CACHE GRIND: It helps you find bad memories and memory leaks.
+It helps you find bad memories and memory leaks.
 It helps count the number of cache hits and cache misses.

+# GPROF:
-GPROF helps to analyze the behavior while running.
+It to analyze the behavior while running.
 It gives an analysis report of the program while running and gives the time consumption of each function.
 It analyses the connection between individual functions.

+# CLOCK_GETTIME:
-CLOCK_GETTIME: It is present in the time.h library and is used to get the current time of the clock.
+It is present in the time.h library and is used to get the current time of the clock.

 syntax :
 ```